Posting Items

 Three hyphens

-.
-These tell the system that builds your website that there’s metadata or information about an object that’s used to build the web site, coming up.
-The first line of ever item file needs to be these three hyphens, without any extra spaces or characters after the hyphens.
+At the top of the example item text file, you’ll see three hyphens --- .
+These tell the system that builds your website that there’s metadata, or information about an object that’s used to build the web site, coming up.
+The first line of every item file needs to be these three hyphens, without any extra spaces or characters after the hyphens.

 Layout

-The next line is starts with “layout” and has the word “item” after the colon.
+The next line starts with “layout” and has the word “item” after the colon.
 This says, “Please use the layout that DigitalArc has customized to automatically display item photos, transcripts, and item info”.
 This line is also helpful for understanding the other lines of metadata.

 Other “variables”

 Each metadata line has a variable–“layout”–and a value for that variable.
-That is, the variable before the colon says “this is a placeholder”; whenever the web site system sees a reference to “layout”, it will replace that reference with the actual value that comes after the colon (“item” in this case).
+That is, the variable before the colon says “this is a placeholder”; whenever the website system sees a reference to “layout”, it will replace that reference with the actual value that comes after the colon (“item” in this case).

 The lines that follow these first three hyphens are variables and values that hold the object info that you prepped in post-processing, including things like “item name” and “contributor name”.